-Awards granted in December 2020, 2019 and 2018 allowed employee participants to allocate their awards between restricted AB Holding Units and deferred cash.
+Awards granted in December 2022, 2021 and 2020 allowed employees to allocate their awards between restricted AB Holding Units and deferred cash.
 Participants (except certain members of senior management) generally could allocate up to 50% of their awards to deferred cash, not to exceed a total of \$250,000 per award.
-Each of our employees based outside of the United States (other than expatriates), who received an award of \$100,000 or less, could have allocated up to 100% of his or her award to deferred cash.
-Participants allocated their awards prior to the date on which the Compensation Committee granted awards in December 2020, 2019 and 2018.
-For these awards, the number of AB Holding Units awarded was based on the closing price of an AB Holding Unit on the grant date.
-For awards granted in 2020, 2019 and 2018:
+Each of our employees based outside of the United States (other than expatriates), who received an award of \$100,000 or less, could have allocated 100% of their award to deferred cash.
+For these awards, the number of AB Holding Units awarded was based on the closing price of an AB Holding Unit on the date as of which the awards were approved by the Compensation and Workplace Practices Committee (the "Compensation Committee") of the Board of Directors (the "Board").
+For awards granted in 2022, 2021 and 2020:

-- We engage in open-market purchases of AB Holding Units or purchase newly-issued AB Holding Units from AB Holding that are awarded to participants and keep them in a consolidated rabbi trust. - Quarterly distributions on vested and unvested AB Holding Units are paid currently to participants, regardless of whether or not a long-term deferral election has been made. - Interest on deferred cash is accrued monthly based on our monthly weighted average cost of funds.
+- We engaged in open-market purchases of AB Holding Units or purchase newly issued AB Holding Units from AB Holding that are awarded to participants and keep them in a consolidated rabbi trust. - Quarterly distributions on vested and unvested AB Holding Units were paid to participants, regardless of whether or not a long-term deferral election has been made. - Interest on deferred cash was accrued monthly based on our monthly weighted average cost of funds.

 We recognize compensation expense related to equity compensation grants in the financial statements using the fair value method.
 Fair value of restricted AB Holding Unit awards is the closing price of an AB Holding Unit on the grant date; fair value of options is determined using the Black-Scholes option valuation model.
 Under the fair value method, compensatory expense is measured at the grant date based on the estimated fair value of the award and is recognized over the required service period.
-For year-end long-term incentive compensation awards, employees who resign or are terminated without cause may retain their awards, subject to compliance with certain agreements and restrictive covenants set forth in the applicable award agreement, including restrictions on competition and employee and client solicitation, and a claw-back for failing to follow existing risk management policies.
+For year-end long-term incentive compensation awards, employees who resign or are terminated without cause may retain their awards, subject to compliance with certain agreements and covenants set forth in the applicable award agreement, including the imposition of forfeiture as a result of post-employment competition, prohibitions on employee and client solicitation, and a potential claw-back for failing to follow existing risk management policies.
 Because there is no service requirement, we fully expense these awards on the grant date.
-Most equity replacement, sign-on or similar deferred compensation awards included in separate employment agreements or arrangements include a required service period.
-Regardless of whether or not the award agreement includes employee service requirements, AB Holding Units typically are delivered to employees ratably over four years, unless the employee has made a long-term deferral election.
+Most equired service period.
+Regardless of whether the award agreement includes employee service requirements, AB Holding Units typically are delivered to employees ratably over three years to four years, unless the employee has made a long-term deferral election.

 Grants of restricted AB Holding Units can be awarded to Eligible Directors.
-Generally, these restricted AB Holding Units vest ratably over four years.
+Generally, these restricted AB Holding Units vest ratably over three years.
 These restricted AB Holding Units are not forfeitable (except if the Eligible Director is terminated for "Cause," as that term is defined in the applicable award agreement).
 We fully expense these awards on grant date, as there is no service requirement.